short let regulations in UK

 Gas Safety Check

 The annual gas safety check is necessary for all gas appliances and equipment.
-It has to be inspected every year by a Gas Safe registered engineer.
-This is a legal requirement that will ensure no gas leak will endanger guests and surrounding properties.
+It has to be inspected every year by a Gas Safe-registered engineer.
+This is a legal requirement that ensures no gas leak will endanger guests or surrounding properties.

 Fire Risk Assessment

 The Fire Safety Order requires landlords to provide smoke alarms on every floor and carbon monoxide detectors where gas appliances or equipment are present.
-Apart from that, a full fire risk assessment should be done at least every four years or before a long-term tenant is scheduled to move in.
+Apart from that, a full fire risk assessment should be conducted at least every 4 years, or before a long-term tenant is scheduled to move in.

-Fire extinguishers and fire blankets are also part of the requirements and should be present in fire-risk areas like kitchens.
+Fire extinguishers and fire blankets are also required and should be present in fire-risk areas such as kitchens.

 Electrical Installation Condition Report